Lucas-I-Marciano/Lucas-I-Marciano/README.md

 I'm proud to highlight my commitment to self-development and growth, which has been evident through my numerous project commits and consistent coding practice.
 I am currently part of a programming mentorship program to sharpen my skills further.

-👀 I’m looking to collaborate on JavaScript or Python scripts
+👀 I’m looking to collaborate on JavaScript or Python scripts, and study Artificial Intelligence

 ## Skills